rhiniodontypus/trackmyvessel/README.md

-# trackmyvessel
+# trackmyvessel (TMV)

 ## 1. Introduction
-trackmyvessel (tmv) is a tool to receive and decode a live feed of AIS signals from ships.
+trackmyvessel (TMV) is a tool to receive and decode a live feed of AIS AIVDM signals from ships.

 It allows to define a personal list of ships and to track them.
 It also allows to define certain regions, so that when the ship reaches or leaves the region, an information mail is sent.

-The program evaluates each incoming AIVDM packet individually, compares it with the information from the database and initiates the sending of an e-mail if necessary.
+The program evaluates each incoming AIVDM data packet individually, compares it with the information from the database and initiates the sending of an e-mail if necessary.

 Please be aware that this software is not intended for safety-critical applications, but for hobby use only.
-I disclaim all responsibility for any damage caused by the use of the software.
+I disclaim all responsibility for any damage caused by the use of this software.

 ## 2. Setting up the virtual environment for Ruby with Rbenv